|

 cliff.
 Only the driver was in the vehicle and he was ready to" jump to safety

-the vehicle start over the
+should the vehicle start over the

 cliff.
 We got past all the "glaciers" safely on the way to Fairbanks and return